-The main positive for the e-bike here is that you can ride it without charge and still travel fairly quickly.
+The main positive for the e-bike here is that you can ride it without charge and still travel far.
 Quicker than walking pace anyway.
-Although your legs will definitely feel tired for it the next day!
+Although your by pushing around the flat motor your legs will feel tired the next day!

-This category is an even match for the e-scooter and e-bike, with both vehicles being limited to 15.5mph by law.
+This category is an even match for the e-scooter and e-bike.
+Both of the vehicle's motors are limited to 15.5mph by law.

 An e-bike can travel faster than this, however you'll find that the motor will disengage and provide you with no assistance.
 You then have a normal, albeit heavier, bicycle.

-I mean this area isn’t really a competition is it?
+I mean this area isn’t a competition is it?

 In terms of the e-scooter, you definitely won’t turn up to work having had a thorough workout.
 But not needing to jump in the shower after your journey is also a huge plus!

 E-bikes start at around £1,000, whereas e-scooters start at around £300.
 This is a huge win for the e-scooter which provides a cheap alternative to a car or public transport.

 Whilst these are the cheapest prices, what you spend can vary depending on make, model and lots of other gadgets & modifications.
 A premium e-bike can cost up to £10,000!